scribe-public/sample-policies/docs/v2/initiatives/rules/images/allowed-image-source.md

 :::info
 Rule is scoped by target and product.
 :::

+## Mitigation
+Enforces that the main image comes from a trusted source, reducing the risk of deploying images that are compromised or outdated.
+This check helps maintain container security by ensuring that only images matching approved source patterns are used.

 ## Description
 This rule extracts the main image’s name and version from the SBOM evidence and verifies that it originates from an approved source.